thetomcraig/Chit/README.md

 The following variables are supported:

 - `CHIT_ITERM_SCHEME`
  - If using the iTerm program, name of the iTerm scheme to use.
 See [here](https://github.com/mbadolato/iTerm2-Color-Schemes) for a good list.
+You must install a sccheme to use it with chit.
 - `CHIT_KITTY_THEME_CONF_FILE_PATH`
  - If using the [kitty](https://github.com/kovidgoyal/kitty) program, path of the color .conf file to use.
 See [here](https://sw.kovidgoyal.net/kitty/conf.html#color-scheme) for more information.
 - `CHIT_VIM_COLORSCHEME`